cvdfoundation/google-landmark/README.md

 ### Download the list of images and metadata

-IMPORTANT: Note that the integer landmark id's mentioned here are different from the ones in the train set above.
+**IMPORTANT**: Note that the integer landmark id's mentioned here are different from the ones in the train set above.

 -   `index.csv`: single-column CSV with id field. `id` is a 16-character string.
     Available at: